zer0Kerbal/SensorModules/readme.md

 ### Preamble by [Ph34rb0t][ph34rb0t]

-> The exterior appearance of your spaceships is too cluttered?
+> [Is] The exterior appearance of your spaceships is too cluttered?
 Sensors hanging all about?
 Ever confused a gravioli sensor with a thermo cup of tea?
 >
 > Well, HBI has the king of advanced science tech for you: The unbeatable, unbreakable and undeniable sensooOOR MODUUUUUUULE!
 >